Our Archive Enquiry Service & Family History

-When an enquiry is received, the researchers will assess it and decide whether or not sufficient information has been provided in order to proceed.
-They will also decide whether we have the relevant resources to answer your particular enquiry.
-If sufficient material cannot be found, you will normally be advised within two weeks of submitting your enquiry and your payment will be refunded, less an administration fee of £10.00.
+When an enquiry is received, the Research Team will assess it and evaluate whether or not sufficient information has been provided in order to proceed.
+They will also evaluate whether we have the relevant resources to answer your particular enquiry.

 Before submitting an enquiry, please be aware:

-Service Records of soldiers who served during WW2 (or any time between 1921 to the present day) are still held by the Army Personnel Centre, Kentigern House.
+Service Records of soldiers who served post-1921 (including those who served during the Second World War) are still held by the Army Personnel Centre, Kentigern House.
 However, you can apply for a copy of a relative's Service Record using this link.
 We recommend obtaining these records first if you are considering submitting a research enquiry with us regarding a soldier serving post-1921, as they often contain information vital in allowing us to conduct further research, and not available anywhere else.

-If you do not know the full name, regiment, service number (if they were not a Commissioned Officer) or year of birth, and cannot be identify them through our Soldier Search Database, please contact us on firstname.lastname@example.org or write to the Research Enquiry Service, Soldiers of Oxfordshire Museum, Woodstock, Oxfordshire OX20 1SN before submitting an enquiry online.
+If you do not know the soldiers full name, regiment, service number (if they were not a Commissioned Officer) or year of birth, and cannot identify them through our Soldier Search, please contact us before submitting an enquiry online.
 Please include as much information as possible on the soldier and we will let you know whether we are able to help.

 How long does it take?